Jesus Rebukes Peter

 Taking up the Cross and Following Jesus

-34And Joshua called the people together with his disciples, and said to them, He who wishes to come after me, let him deny himself and take up his cross and follow me.
-35For whoever wishes to save his life will lose it; and whoever loses his life for my sake, and the sake of my thinking, will save it.
-36For how could a man be benefited if he should gain the whole world and lose his life, 37or what could a man give in exchange for his life?
-38Therefore whoever is ashamed of me and of my words in this sinful and adulterous generation, the son of man will also be ashamed of him when he comes in the glory of his father with his holy kings.
-Mark 8:34-38
+34Then he called the crowd to him along with his disciples and said: "If anyone would come after me, he must deny himself and take up his cross and follow me.
+35For whoever wants to save his life will lose it, but whoever loses his life for me and for the gospel will save it.
+36What good is it for a man to gain the whole world, yet forfeit his soul?
+37Or what can a man give in exchange for his soul?
+38If anyone is ashamed of me and my words in this adulterous and sinful generation, the Son of Man will be ashamed of him when he comes in his Father's glory with the holy angels."
+Mark 8:34-38 NIV

 Jesus calls the people to himself and explains more about what had happened and what is needed to fix it.
 Whoever whats to follow Jesus must deny themselves, take up Jesus’ cross and follow him.